mejia-dev/noman-rumerals/README.md

 Use .split to turn "III" into ["I","I","I"] after converting to lowercase, before evaluating.
 Expected Output: 3

-Test: "It will define the empty function-scoped numeralTotal variable"
+Test: "It will define the empty function-scoped numberTotal variable"
-Code: let numeralTotal = "";
+Code: let numberTotal = "";

-Test: "It will interate through a foreach loop on each numeral, evaluate the numeral using the word rules below, then append output to numeralTotal"
+Test: "It will interate through a foreach loop on each numeral, evaluate the numeral using the word rules below, then append output to numberTotal"
 Code: evalNumerals("III")
 After converting to lowercase, after splitting:
 ["i","i","i"].forEach(function(letter) {
-  *run rules, return "resultNumber"* numeralTotal.append(resultNumber + " + ");
+  *run rules, return "resultNumber"* numberTotal.append(resultNumber + " + ");
 })
 Expected Output: 3

-Test: "It will evaluate numeralTotal and return result"
+Test: "It will evaluate numberTotal and return result"
-Code: eval(numeralTotal)
+Code: eval(numberTotal)
- *for testing, let numeralTotal = "1 + -1 + 2"*
+ *for testing, let numberTotal = "1 + -1 + 2"*
 Expected Output: 2